tonatona-project/tonatona/README.md

 implementing arbitrary functionality.
 This repository contains many standard plugins that are helpful when writing Haskell applications.

+## Goals for Tonatona

+The most important goal of Tonatona is to make development speed fast and maintenance cost low.

+In the Haskell community, you often hear things like, "Haskell makes it easy to maintain applications, but it takes a lot of time to create completely new, production-ready applications."

+Tonatona's goal is to change this to "Haskell is great to maintain big applications, AND it is super-easy to create completely new, production-ready applications!"

+Tonatona achieves this goal by providing a plugin-based architecture.
+There are many production-ready plugins to use in your own code.
+In order to start using a new plugin, often all you have to do is add a few additional configuration options.

 ## How to use Tonatona

 (TODO)